-The answer to that question is not simple.
-The rancorous US debate about embryonic stem cells bespeaks a healthy society with genuine concern about each and every member, the tiniest and the sickest.
+The rancorous US debate about embryonic stem cells bespeaks a healthy society, with genuine, deeply-held concern about each and every being it engenders, the tiniest and the sickest.
 Everyone, on both sides of the debate, wants to do what’s right.

 But what is “right?”